Superpixel-Based Building Damage Detection from Post-earthquake Imagery Using Deep Neural Networks: EXPERIMENTS AND RESULTS

+All the accuracy evaluation of the building damage detection results is presented in Table \ref{table:1}.
+The metrics used for evaluation are Kappa coefficient, precision, recall, f1-score and CV (cross-validation) accuracy.
 It can be observed that our method delivers the best cross-validation accuracy of 0.877, compared with other approaches.
 Moreover, it yields nearly the highest precision, recall, f1-score.
-It is demonstrated to be effective and competitive in dealing with the issue of building damage detection based on a superpixel-based deep learning architecture.
+It is demonstrated to be effective and competitive in dealing with the issue of building damage detection based on a superpixel-based deep architecture.

-Table II summarizes the computing time of mentioned methods for the VHR image.
-For time efficiency comparison, the time does not include the segmentation phase, since it is the same for all the methods.
-It is observed that the proposed SDAE-DNN framework causes increased training complexity, but it is worth noting that the deep architecture yields competitive and reasonable predicting time, even slightly better than SVM.

-To our knowledge, the proposed framework is the first attempt to apply deep learning to detect damaged buildings in VHR imagery.
-Experimental results demonstrated that the SDAE-DNN framework not only boosted damage detection precision, but also offered a possible route to avoid the common disadvantages of time-consuming feature designing and selection in building damage detection, which outperforms conventional machine learning-based frameworks.
-Considering that the training samples are delineated manually by time-consuming visual inspection, future work would refer to a more intelligent sampling strategy.
-Fortunately, the active learning [16] technique can be considered to optimize the sampling strategy and save the cost of manual labelling.
-Moreover, the classical edge detection-based building extraction methods [17,18] and image matching-based methods [19] should also be considered to cooperate with the deep learning techniques.
+Moreover, Table \ref{table:2} summarizes the computing time of mentioned methods, it is observed that the SDAE-DNN causes increased training complexity, but it is worth noting that the deep architecture yields competitive and reasonable predicting time, even slightly better than SVM.
+Thus, experimental results demonstrated that our method not only boosted damage detection precision, but also offered a possible route to avoid the common disadvantages of time-consuming feature designing and selection in building damage detection, which outperforms conventional machine learning-based frameworks.